Sessional GP

-A sessional GP is an umbrella term for GPs whose work is organised on a sessional basis, as opposed to GP partners (also called GP principals) whose contract is generally for 24-hour care.
+A sessional GP is an umbrella term for general practitioners (GPs) whose work is organised on a sessional basis, as opposed to GP partners (also called GP principals) whose contract is generally for 24-hour care.
 The term was first coined by the National Association of Sessional GPs (NASGP), who at the time were called the National Association of Non-Principals (NANP).
 After consultation with their membership, it was perceived that the term 'non-principal' (which referred to any GP who wasn't a GP principal or partner) was a term that defined these GPs using a negative definition rather than a positive one.

 A sessional GP therefore is any GP working as a locum GP or as a salaried GP, and also includes GPs on the returner scheme, and GP retainees.

 A locum, is a fully qualified general practitioner who does not have a standard employment contract with the primary care health centre where they work.
 They are paid by the session, as a difference to the other two types of contractual relationship in a GP practice, salaried GPs and GP partners.

 Locum GPs are often self-employed professionals, therefore not entitled to sick leave, holiday pay or redundancy compensation.
 They obtain work by contracting their services directly with health centres or through temporary staff recruitment agencies.
 Recent changes in the regulations in United Kingdom allow them to form Limited Liability Companies, although by doing so forfeit the right to contribute income through that company to the NHS superannuation scheme.